FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ### Calculating total category-wise

 In our application, we will display data on the chart with the total income and total expenses for analysis.
-For that in this section we will calculate the total expense and income using the function node.
+For that in this section, we will calculate the total expense and income using the function node.

 1. Drag an **function** node onto canvas.
 2. Paste the following code in it, we have added comments in the code for your better understanding.